 About the Program

 The MEI Palestine Program was established in January 2020 and is headed by Senior Fellow and Director Khaled Elgindy.
-It is supervised by Ambassador Gerald Feierstein, senior Vice President at MEI and a former diplomat with a distinguished 41-year career in Middle East policy.
 The Program is also supported by a group of nonresident fellows who are experts on both Palestinian/Israeli issues and Middle East affairs.

 The Program focuses on three overarching (and interconnected) areas: